guidance-ai/llguidance/docs/parametric.md

 ```

 The `start` rule starts with an empty set of bits (`0x0`), and the `perm` rule expands to either an empty string
-(if all bits are set, i.e., all elements are used)
+(if all bits are set, i.e., all elements have been seen)
-or a choice of one of the elements followed by a recursive call to `perm`
+or a choice of one of the remaining elements followed by a recursive call to `perm`
 with the corresponding bit set in the parameter (using `set_bit(k)`).

 Think of the `perm::_ : ...` syntax as: